bio-ontology-research-group/onto2vec/README.md

       ```
        perl AddAncestors.pl
       ```
-    A file *annotationAxiomFinal.lst* should now be create and should include all the needed annotation axioms.
+    A file *annotationAxiomFinal.lst* should now be created and should include all the needed annotation axioms.
     - At this point, the GO ontology axioms and the annotation axioms needs to be merged into one corpus.
 To do that, open the terminal in the *Onto2Vec* directory and run:
       ```
       cat axioms.lst annotationAxiomFinal.lst > AllAxioms.lst